Braun Logo

 Braun Logo 1934

-The manufacturer’s logo consists of a voluminous inscription of Braun with a highlighted central letter A. The main purpose of the visual sign is to reflect the brand’s advanced ideas and distinctive design.
+The manufacturer’s logo is a voluminous Braun inscription with a highlighted central letter A. The main purpose of the visual sign is to reflect the brand’s advanced ideas and distinctive design.

-The brand is named after the engineer and founder of the company, Max Braun.
-The company belonged to his descendants until 1962, who made significant contributions to the establishment and development of the brand.
+The brand is named after the engineer and founder, Max Braun.
+Until 1962, the company belonged to its descendants, who significantly contributed to its establishment and development.
 Therefore, the Braun surname is the main focus of the logo.

 The emphasis on the letter A:

 • Creates harmony.
-The element is central in the inscription and divides the word exactly in half.
+The element is central in the inscription and divides the word in half.

 • Indicates the double A in the center of the founder’s first and last name.

 • Reminds of the first product – receivers.
-The curve in the name is similar to sound waves.
+The bend in the name is similar to sound waves.

 The capital element signifies growth and development.
-Starting from a workshop, the company gradually climbed the “mountain,” achieving prosperity.
+The company gradually climbed the “mountain” from a workshop, achieving prosperity.
 In the 1960s, Braun became a well-known international brand.
-Ironically, after the ascent in the logo followed a descent, which predicted a further reduction in production and a decline in the manufacturer’s popularity.
+Ironically, the logo’s ascent followed a descent, which predicted a further reduction in production and a decline in the manufacturer’s popularity.
 The peak of the brand’s history falls right in the middle: the 1950s-1980s.

 1939 – 1952